SkullMasher/npm_scripts/README.md

 These scripts handles webapp build and developement process and other things necessary.

-## Purpose

-This repo is heavily opiniated.
-It has been created mainly to test and refined my workflow with npm_scripts.

 ## How to use

-Start codding your web project with
+Depending on what you are doing it is advised to copy, add or modify the script in the node_scripts folder.

+Run either of those command in the terminal at the root of your project.

+To start codding
 ```
 npm start
 ```
-Pack your web project for production by running
+Pack your web project for production
 ```
 npm run build
 ```

 ## Struture

 	app
 	node_scripts
 		start.js